The countries in Africa that weren’t colonized

 The occupation ended in 1942 after the largely inexperienced Ethiopian Emperor’s army was aided by British forces.
 About three decades later, some members of the Ethiopian military (i.e. the Derg), backed by their Soviet allies, toppled long-serving emperor Haile Selassie.
 The Derg was in turn removed from power by a coalition of four Ethiopian political parties, known as the Ethiopian People’s Democratic Republic Front (EPDRF).

 Some scholars have stated that the reason Ethiopia and Liberia were able to stay relatively free of Western colonization had to do with its geography.
 Ethiopia is landlocked East African country.
-This can’t be said about Liberia, which is on the West African coast.
+However, this can’t be said about Liberia, which is on the West African coast.

 Finally, the fact that Ethiopia and Liberia were basically full-fledged countries made it difficult for Europe to include them in its overseas territories and colonies.

 However, it must be noted that although Ethiopia and Liberia weren’t colonized per se, the two countries more or less operated in Europe’s orbit of influence.
-The Ethiopian emperor Haile Selassie was certainly grateful to London for its role it played in helping Ethiopia drive out Fascist Italy during WWII.
+The Ethiopian emperor Haile Selassie was certainly grateful to London for supporting Ethiopia drive out Fascist Italy during WWII.
 And Liberia was partly seen by the U.S. government as heavily under its protection.

-There are some who argue that Liberia was a colony of the United States since the U.S. government actively encouraged Freed Blacks and ex-Caribbean slaves to relocate to the West African coast.
-The relocation was spearheaded by the American Colonization Society.
+There are some who argue that Liberia was a colony of the United States since the U.S. government actively encouraged free borns, freed Blacks and ex-Caribbean slaves to relocate to the West African coast.
+The relocation was spearheaded by the American Colonization Society (ACS).
 The society would help more than 14,000 blacks to relocate to Liberia.
 Once they arrived, the newcomers displaced the local population and even subjugated them.
-Therefore, in this regard the country was colonized by freed American slaves.
+Therefore, in this regard the country was ‘colonized’ by free born African-American merchants and freed American slaves.

 In the case of Ethiopia, people who argue that it was “colonized” often tend to cite the five-year period (1936-1941) of occupation by Fascist Italy.
 Then again, Italy did not establish a colonial administration, a necessary requirement that allowed European monarchs to rule over their overseas colonies.